COVID-19 Response at Trinity

 Stay Calm.
 Stay Connected.
 Shine on.

 In the face of a global pandemic, God has led us with faith, hope, and love into a future that no one expected.
 We give thanks for all the ways God has kept us together in the past year, and we look forward to how God will continue to guide us into a "new normal" of vibrant ministry!
 Here are some of the ways we are staying calm and connected at Trinity during the pandemic.
 Shine on!

 Spirit SWAG Devotional Videos

-While we need to keep our social-distance from each other, we continue to SWAG (Smile, Wave and Greet) one another as we shine in the light of God.
+The spirit of God is with us everyday as we continue to SWAG (Smile, Wave and Greet) one another and shine in the light of God.

 Thank you for your ongoing support of these leaders as we follow God's vision toward a bright and faithful future!
 If you see them, please thank them for their work!

 Jodi Boylan, Diane Holmes, Corky Ibeling, Jason Koets, Carol Murray, Nancy Pickering, Nancy Stello, Ken Tufte

 COVID-19 Response Team

 Robyn Behrens, Alyson Blakstad, Allison Neaton, Eileen Nelson, Kari Olson, Scott Phearman, Jim Sandquist, Dan Sieling

 Pastor Engholm, Robyn Behrens, Gail Cassidy, Joyce Harding, Mary Jech, Hannah Rosholt, Jacob Ulland

 For up to date information on COVID-19, visit the following websites: